ngjunsiang/laymansguide-src/content/season04/issue052/issue052.md

 Sure, that’s why I’m writing this newsletter :) Now if you flip to page 238 of the reference manual (I’m just kidding, don’t go download the reference manual now!) and look at Example 1, you see this:

 ```
 This example illustrates the most straightforward use of a font.
-The text ABC is placed10 inches from the
+The text ABC is placed 10 inches from the
 bottom of the page and 4 inches from the left edge, using 12-point Helvetica.

 BT